 When your cherries have completed the water bath canning process, they will have a wonderful “spice” taste added from the apple cider.

+These cherries can be eaten right out of the jar.
 This makes for a great Christmas or holiday gift.
 You can dress up the jar or place the jar in a basket for gifting with other treats.
 Consider canning of few other items and place alongside the cherries (like strawberry jam!
 If you’re really adventurous, you could even soak them in rum after opening.
-I mean, the cold weather calls for a few adult indulgences once in a while, right?